GSA Employee Performance Plan and Appraisal System

 Purpose

-This Order issues and transmits the General Services Administration (GSA) Associate (Employee) Performance Plan and Appraisal System (APPAS).
-APPAS is a critical component of GSA’s overall performance management process and its purpose is to improve GSA’s performance results in achieving its mission while enhancing opportunities for career success of GSA employees.
+This Order issues and transmits the General Services Administration (GSA) Employee Performance Plan and Appraisal System (EPPAS).
+EPPAS is a critical component of GSA’s overall performance management process and its purpose is to improve GSA’s performance results in achieving its mission while enhancing opportunities for career success of GSA employees.

 Background